cypress-io/cypress-documentation/content/faq/questions/general-questions-faq.md

 ## <Icon name="angle-right"></Icon> Can I write API tests using Cypress?

-Cypress is mainly designed to run end-to-end tests, but if you need to write a few tests that call the backend API using the [`cy.request()`](/api/commands/request) command ... who can stop you?
+Cypress is mainly designed to run end-to-end tests, but if you need to write a few tests that call the back end API using the [`cy.request()`](/api/commands/request) command ... who can stop you?

 ```js